Niagara County rescinds Olcott Beach advisory

-OLCOTT, N.Y. — A second beach advisory this month for Olcott Beach has been rescinded.
+OLCOTT, N.Y. — The beach advisory for Olcott Beach has been rescinded.

 On Thursday, the Niagara County Department of Health announced that sampling conducted on Wednesday determined the water is again suitable for swimming.